temitope2021/Data-Analysis-Project-in-Excel/README.md

 ### Project Overview
 ____

-This data analysis project aims to provide insights into the sales performance of a power bike company over the past years (2011 to 2016).
-By analyzing various aspects of the sales data, i seek to identify sales performance, make data driven recommendations, and gain a deeper understanding of the company's performance.
+This data analysis project analyzed sales performance data from 2011 to 2016 to identify trends, optimize sales strategies, and enhance customer engagement.

 ### Data Sources
 Sales Data: The primary dataset used for this analysis is the “powerbike_sales_data.csv” file, containing detailed information about each sale made by the company.